 Information about Longitudinal Integrated Curriculum

 - UNC School of Medicine Asheville campus opened in July 2009 with the support of UNC School of Medicine, Mission Health, and Mountain AHEC.
-Beginning with four students, we expanded to 20 students in 2014, which complete their third year training in Asheville.
+Beginning with four students, we expanded to 20 students in 2014, and will have 24 students in 2017.

 - The foundation of this program, a longitudinal integrated curriculum, is similar to the “Cambridge Model.”
 In 2004, Harvard restructured their third year clerkships to place a cohort of students in outpatient settings for the majority of their curriculum, which allowed students to follow “their patients” in all health care settings.